btrettel/plint/plint-todo.md

 - Check papers for more ideas.
     - "Patent Claim Structure Recognition"
     - "The "UNLIMITLESS": On How to Remedy the Inadequacies of a Language-Based System for Patent Claims"
-- "Use" claim detection: Method or process without word step?
-Method or process claim which is short?
 - Check classification for patent documents on patent analysis for more ideas.
 - Check for synonyms of the relative terms you already have for more.
 - With `--spec`, one could use proximity to 112(f) terms to determine which elements are functionally defined.
 Then one could count the number of times that element is mentioned in the specs to get an estimate for how detailed the description is.
 If it's not presented in detail, then that could lead to a 112(a) or 112(b) problem.